kakposoe/todos/README.md

 - Check if indexes are numeric
 - Check functions to see if 'check if' exists ??
 - Add 'No More tasks' if all task have been completed within group of tasks
-- Chain removal of events e.g. <code>todo remove 2 and 3 and 4 and 5</code>
-- Chain completion of events e.g. <code>todo done 2 and 3 and 4 and 5</code>
 - Check if index exists when editing a task

 ## Version 2
+- Chain removal of events e.g. <code>todo remove 2 and 3 and 4 and 5</code>
 - Method to convert sublevel tasks to top level tasks
 - Complete tasks using menu select
 - Deadline keys and visual representation of tasks past their deadline